-“For some people, failure is the end of the world,” writes Stanford psychology professor Carol Dweck, “but for others, it’s this exciting new opportunity.”
-In her 2018 book, Mindset: The New Psychology of Success, Dweck argues that there are two attitudes toward failure which ultimately predict your success.
+In her book, Dweck argues that there are two attitudes toward failure which ultimately predict your success.
 Those with a fixed mindset view talent and capability as limited; when they perceive failure, they feel defeated.
-Meanwhile, those with a growth mindset meaning they believe success is determined by time and effort, feel invigorated and eager to tackle new challenges.
+“For some people, failure is the end of the world,” writes Dweck, “but for others, it’s this exciting new opportunity.”

-- What is the Growth Mindset Meaning?
+- What is the growth mindset meaning?

-- Growth Mindset vs. Fixed Mindset
+- Growth mindset vs. fixed mindset

-- Growth Mindset Examples
+- Growth mindset examples

-- Growth Mindset Assessment
+- Growth mindset quiz

 Workplaces that cultivate a growth mindset at an organizational level are more innovative, inspired, and efficient.
 They don’t stick to the same-old just to preserve their fragile ego!
 Instead, they take on challenges and valiantly face risks, helping the business to grow.

 Those with a growth mindset constantly look toward new peaks to climb.
 Meanwhile, those with a fixed mindset are doomed to stagnate as they try to avoid failure at any cost.
-If they never try, they can never fail, and if they never fail, they can preserve their sense of being innately successful.
+If they never try, they can never fail.
+And if they never fail, they can preserve their sense of being innately successful.
 On an organizational level, a fixed mindset can spell disaster.

 While leaders with a growth mindset usually surround themselves with great teams they nurture and support, a leader with a fixed mindset prefers to be a big fish in a small pond.
 Further, these managers can be brutal.
 Their desire to avoid failure at all costs means they ignore the needs, feelings, and contributions of others.

 They will also feel more motivated to do their best work, as they know that from that comes progress.
 However, at the same time, they will understand that making a mistake does not mean failure, but an opportunity to learn from that mistake and improve.
-Therefore meaning they will arise from the setback more determined and motivated than ever.
+Meaning they will arise from the setback more determined and motivated than ever.

-Research has demonstrated that employees that adopt growth mindsets go after more innovative challenging projects, as well as working more collaboratively and behaving more transparently.
-And these are the employees that will reach their goals and business objectives.
-For businesses to advance and continuously move forward, they need employees with a growth mindset working for them.
+SMES that are trying to promote teamwork and increase workplace productivity might need to do everything possible to ensure that employees reach their goals and business objectives.
+For these businesses to advance and continuously move forward, they need employees with a growth mindset working for them.